m-pilia/m-pilia.github.io/posts/_posts/2018-09-23-goupwise-landmark-registration.md

 to simply call `GetValueAndDerivative` in the implementation of `GetDerivative`.

-Since the energy is expressed as a sum over the points, all of whom provide an independent contribution, the key part will naturally be a loop over the all the points.
+Since the energy is expressed as a sum over the points, all of whom provide an independent contribution, the key part will naturally be a loop over all the points.

 ```c++
 PointIterator pointItMoving = movingPointSet->GetPoints()->Begin();